rixx/ramble/ideas.md

 - [ ] write notebook posts yourself, it's good for you. find your medium of expression though (music? dance? tiktok? drawings?) prolific! being prolific as a means of self-transformation.
 Explore the adjacent possible.
       The more you do this, the larger your *surface area*.
 [WGICF]
-- [ ] Using anki for reflection / life things | spacy spaced repetition (reviewing emotions, goals, revelations)
+- [ ] Using anki for reflection / life things | spacy spaced repetition (reviewing emotions, goals, revelations) [AUG]
 - [ ] memorising poems
 - [ ] don't complain for a week
 - [ ] "If your spouse, friend, or family member is doing something dumb but not strictly harmful, try thinking of it as their artistic expression instead of using facts and logic to fail to talk them out of it."